mikelove/swish-demos/differential-transcript-airway.knit.md

 inferential uncertainty, we compute the Inferential Relative Variance (InfRV) as defined in the Swish paper.
-It is defined as `(var - mean)/mean` over the inferential replicates for a given sample, with small parameters to keep the value positive and bounded for small `mean`.
+It is defined as `(var - mean)/mean` over the inferential replicates for a given sample, with some parameters to keep the value positive and bounded for small `mean`.
 Below we plot the mean of InfRV over samples, then group the transcripts by whether they were in `DESeq2.extra`.